KPFranceSAS/integration-channel/readme.md

 This task should be setup at least every 30 minutes.

 ```
-php bin/console app:send-invoices-to-channeladvisor --env=prod
+php bin/console app:integrate-invoices-from CHANNEL --env=prod
 ```
+For each sale channel, you will need to put this command.
+Channels are :

+CHANNELADVISOR
+OWLETCARE
+ALIEXPRESS

 This task will :
 1. Retrieve all orders marked as integrated in the local database
 2. For each order, the process will be the following one.
 A log is filled up for each step and accesible through the web app.
     1. Check if the order in Business central is transformed and posted as a sale invoice.
 If not, process for this order is stopped
     2. Get from the BC api the content of pdf invoice.
+    3. Do some treatme,ts relative to the sale channel
-    3. Upload the document to the ChannelAdvisor using the restful API.
+    > ChannelAdvisor : Upload the document to the ChannelAdvisor using the restful API.
+    > Aliexpress : Check if delivery and put the tracking code
+    > Owletcare : Check if delivery and put the tracking code
     4. Change the status of local database and mark it as invoice integrated and store the invoice number.
 4. At the end of the process, if some errors were encountred, an email is sent to resume all errors and warn users and propose solutions.

+A control is done regarding to the channel about the delay of treatment.

 ### Administration
 The application come with an interface enabling to get 3 different tabs: